ethanlanders/ethanlanders/README.md

 ## Hey there! 👋 I'm Ethan!

-- 🌐 Community Builder
 - 🐍 Co-Organizer for [Python SWFL](https://www.meetup.com/pythonswfl/)
 - 🚀 Organizer for [Tech Alliance of SWFL](https://www.meetup.com/techallianceswfl/)
-- 📚 Constantly Improving My Spanish (I am conversational in the language)
+- 📚 Lifelong learner, self-taught and conversational in Spanish, always striving to improve
-- 🎶 Music & Concert Enthusiast
+- 🎶 Avid music lover and concert-goer